yatesco/seafile-docs/deploy_pro/libreoffice_online.md

-# Integrate Seafile with LibreOffice Online
+# Integrate Seafile with Collabora Online (LibreOffice Online)

-Since Seafile Professional edition 6.0.0, you can integrate Seafile with LibreOffice Online to preview office files.
+Since Seafile Professional edition 6.0.0, you can integrate Seafile with Collabora Online to preview office files.

 ## Setup LibreOffice Online

-Prepare a Ubuntu 16.04 64bit server with [docker](http://www.docker.com/) installed, the use the following command to setup LibreOffice Online:
+Prepare a Ubuntu 16.04 64bit server with [docker](http://www.docker.com/) installed, the use the following command to setup Collabora Online:

 ```
 docker pull collabora/code
 docker run -t -p 9980:9980 -e "domain=<your-dot-escaped-domain>" --cap-add MKNOD collabora/code
 ```

-For more information about LibreOffice Online and how to deploy it, please refer to https://www.collaboraoffice.com/code/
+For more information about Collabora Online and how to deploy it, please refer to https://www.collaboraoffice.com/code/

 ## Config Seafile

-NOTE: You must [enable https](../deploy/https_with_nginx.md) with Seafile to use LibreOffice Online.
+NOTE: You must [enable https](../deploy/https_with_nginx.md) with Seafile to use Collabora Online.

 Add following config option to seahub_settings.py: